 Who is Considered a Squatter in Kansas?

 A squatter is someone who is occupying an abandoned, foreclosed, or unoccupied residential building or area of land without lawful permission.
 They do not own or rent the property.
-Despite this, squatting is legal and more common than you’d think.
+Despite this, squatting is more common than one might think.

 Isn’t That Trespassing?